 - what I didKanBan, Github, Standups, Retrospectives, Team Improvements

 Racing has always made the most of human capability and technology.
 The creation of stories, sometimes even legends.
-The rawness of the experience.
-However, the state of the world begs us to ask if fossil fuel racing can stay?
+However, racing is also a means of promoting technology.
 Hydrogen seems to be a promising alternative to fossil fuels.
 Can a hydrogen race car get people excited for hydrogen?

 My work as "Team Daddy"

 I was a part-time exterior designer and producer for Forze in the year before.
 My second year saw me as Technical Manager, facilitator to the team's performance.
 Being akin to a Scrum Master, I hosted daily standups and kept track of the team's progress and well being.
-I established a GitHub based backlog for design development, created tools to organise planning and progress and hosted review meetings together with an external consultant.
+I established a GitHub based backlog for design development, created tools to organise planning and progress, and hosted retrospectives together with an external consultant.
 Also, I experimented with improvements for communication.

-VISION FOR MY ROLE Being the catalyst to a team that functions efficiently, effectively and warmly.
+VISION AS TECHNICAL MANAGER Being the catalyst to a team that functions efficiently, effectively, and warmly.

 MY TEAM ABOUT ME "A little bit of Oscar is all you need to get back on track"